MarceloNunes/spotify-api-reactjs/README.md

 **Artist's name**: On ordinary navigation, the information about the artist is already available on the `artists` reducer loaded on the search page.
 So, to avoid redundant API call, it first look for the available artists to find the information about the selected user.

-However, in non-ordinary navigation (for instace, if the user follows a direct link or hits F5 to reload) the information about the selected user will not be available on the reducers.
+However, in non-ordinary navigation (for instance, if the user follows a direct link or hits F5 to reload) the information about the selected user will not be available on the reducers.
 In this case a selector is called to fetch the information about the specific user that was selected.
-The returned information is transformed by the approppriate reducer the same way it was done on *Step 2*.
+The returned information is transformed by the appropriate reducer the same way it was done on *Step 2*.

 **List of Albums**: The first step to obtain the list of albums is to reset the `albums` reducer.
 After it is called a selector that communicates with the API using the `axios` module ([albums.selector.js](https://github.com/MarceloNunes/spotify-api-reactjs/blob/master/src/selectors/albums.selector.js)).
 The API response is dispatched to the appropriate reducer who filters only the information that is needed for the application ([albums.reducer.js](https://github.com/MarceloNunes/spotify-api-reactjs/blob/master/src/reducers/albums.reducer.js)).
 The items of the reduced list of albums contain the following fields: